JaKooLit/Ja_HyprLanD-dots/README.md

 b.)
 You can install one by one packages or choose the automatic installer script.

 c.)
-If you want to add or edit packages, edit install-hyprland (old script), yay-hyprland or paru-hyprland script.
+If you want to add or edit packages, edit yay-hyprland or paru-hyprland script.
 Ensure packages are present on AUR or official else the script will fail.

 d.)
-Installation of Asus-ROG-utilities are entirely optional. if you select no, will skip the step.
+Installation of Asus-ROG-utilities are entirely optional.
+This is only for Asus Laptop. if you select no, will skip the step.

+## ✨ NVIDIA-Hyprland notes:
+- kindly note, on configs I added all the nvidia variables from Hyprland wiki [`Link`](https://wiki.hyprland.org/Nvidia/) but by default they are not enabled.
+I've had issues like OBS not recording, or intermittent crashing etc, on my laptop.
+Check the ~/.config/hypr/configs/exec.conf and uncomment one by one to try.
+You can read through Hyprland-Wiki for some guidance.

 ## ✨ Manual Installation and Notes:
-### you can copy, create, change, however, would appreciate if you have have a better solution / changes so we will all improve :)
+#### you can copy, create, change, however, would appreciate to submit like a pull request or issues if you have a better solution / changes so we will all improve :)

 These configs are used in my Laptop and Desktop.
 Please note, Only provided are configs.
 Any Hyprland-related issues to be reported on Hyprland Github